|

 Mrs. Meeker and Josephine said that Shawsheen saved

-their lives.
 The cottonwood tree where Shawsheen was found was named Susans Tree.
 It was still standing in Island Grove

 Park until the early 1900s when it died.